How Much Does a Real Estate Attorney Cost?

 You’re selling a home while going through a divorce

-During a divorce, a real estate attorney can help you meet your state’s property division laws.
+When selling a home during a divorce, a real estate attorney can help you meet your state’s property division laws.

 Whether you split the proceeds or have a buyout, the attorney can help you navigate: